-It’s essential to identify the fungal disease invading your tree.
-The last thing any homeowner wants is a disease spreading to their healthy trees.
+First, it is essential to identify the fungal disease invading your pine tree.
+The last thing homeowners want is a disease spreading to their healthy trees.
 Infection can spread through the soil, air, rain, and even contaminated pruning tools.

 1. Annosus Root Rot

-This fungal disease stunts needle growth and causes a decaying condition called “butt rot.”
-Annosus root rot is a concern in pine plantations where thinning has occurred.
+Annosus root rot stunts needle growth and causes a decaying condition called butt rot.
+This fungal disease is a concern in pine plantations where thinning has occurred.
 The freshly cut stumps following thinning encourage the spread of this disease.
 Although this disease leads to death, there is a solution to prevent it from spreading to healthy pines.